-Jungen, Christian (2010).
+Jungen, Christian.
 “Nebenrolle Weltverbesserer: Wie Hollywoods Glamourgilde mit Politik das Starsystem neu prägt.”
-Cinema 55: Politik.
-Eds.
-Philipp Brunner et al. Marburg: Schüren. pp. 10–26.
+Cinema 55: Politik, edited by Philipp Brunner and et al., Schüren, 2010, pp. 10–26.

-Mezias, Stephen, et al. (2011).
-“Transforming Film Product Identities: The Status Effects of European Premier Film Festivals, 1996–2005.”
-Negotiating Values in the Creative Industries: Fairs, Festivals and Competitive Events.
-Eds.
-Brian Moeran, and Jesper Strandgaard Pedersen.
-Cambridge; New York: Cambridge University Press. pp. 169–196.
+Mezias, Stephen; Strandgaard Pedersen, Jesper; Kim, Ji-Hyun; Svejenova, Silviya; Mazza, Carmelo.“Transforming Film Product Identities: The Status Effects of European Premier Film Festivals, 1996–2005.”
+Negotiating Values in the Creative Industries: Fairs, Festivals and Competitive Events, edited by Brian Moeran and Jesper Strandgaard Pedersen, Cambridge University Press, 2011, pp. 169–96.

-Schamus, James (2012).
+Schamus, James.
 “See Here Now: Festival Red Carpets and the Cost of Film Culture.”
-Coming Soon to a Festival Near You: Programming Film Festivals.
-Ed.
-Jeffrey Ruoff.
-St. Andrews: St Andrews Film Books. pp. 69–74.
+Coming Soon to a Festival Near You: Programming Film Festivals, edited by Jeffrey Ruoff, St Andrews Film Books, 2012, pp. 69–74.

-Schwartz, Vanessa (2007).
-“The Cannes Film Festival and the Marketing of Cosmopolitanism.”
+Schwartz, Vanessa R. “The Cannes Film Festival and the Marketing of Cosmopolitanism.”
 It’s So French!
-Hollywood, Paris and the Making of Cosmopolitan Film Culture.
-Chicago/London: Univ. of Chicago Press. pp. 56–99.
+Hollywood, Paris, and the Making of Cosmopolitan Film Culture, University of Chicago Press, 2008, pp. 56–99.